RobotelBombonel/OctoBlank/README.md

 # OctoBlank v1.2

-OctoBlank is a premium chatbot AI developed in Python using the GPT4All library.
+OctoBlank is a chatbot AI developed in Python using the GPT4All library.
 It features a persistent memory system that can be fully customized and managed by the user.
 The AI operates via a sleek Pygame interface that provides a simple, modern user experience.

 ## Features
 - **Memory System**: